 • 2013-2014

-In 2013 and 2014, the AFA played a key role in defeating the BC government’s proposal to expand Tree Farm Licences (exclusive area-based logging rights for major timber companies) across the province.
+The AFA plays a critical role in defeating the BC government’s proposal to expand Tree Farm Licences (exclusive area-based logging rights for major timber companies) across the province.

 • 2013

-The AFA was instrumental in achieving protection for 55 hectares or approximately 60% of the Echo Lake Ancient Forest, a rare lowland old-growth forest near Mission, BC, and the largest night-roosting site for bald eagles in the fall on Earth.
+The AFA is instrumental in achieving protection for 55 hectares or approximately 60% of the Echo Lake Ancient Forest, a rare lowland old-growth forest near Mission, and the largest night-roosting site for bald eagles on Earth.
+AFA also begins construction on a new boardwalk at Avatar Grove with the help of volunteers.

 2013